 Season stats: After being traded to the Heat on NBA trade deadline day in February, Wade averaged 12.0 points on 40.9 percent shooting, 3.4 rebounds and 3.1 assists in 21 regular-season games.
 In the playoffs, he averaged 16.6 points on 44.3 percent shooting, 4.2 rebounds and 3.6 assists.
 Wade was the only Heat player to record a positive plus-minus in the postseason.

-Contract status: Set to become unrestricted free agent on July 1.
+Contract status: Became unrestricted free agent on July 1.

 What to know?: Wade can still play.
 That was obvious in the playoffs, when he looked like the Heat’s best player at times.
 But Wade has made it clear that he will consider retirement this offseason.
-If he does decide to continue his career, it will be with the Heat.
+If he does decide to continue his career, it will very likely be with the Heat.
 But what can Miami offer him as it hovers around the luxury tax?
-Probably just a minimum contract or the exception it gets — either the $5.4 million taxpayer mid-level exception or the $8.8 million mid-level exception.
+Probably just a minimum contract or the $5.3 million taxpayer mid-level exception.
 There is the question of fit on this roster, too.
 Dion Waiters is expected to return from ankle surgery for the start of the season, and the Heat still have Rodney McGruder, Josh Richardson, Tyler Johnson and Justise Winslow.
 Add Wade to that list and Erik Spoelstra is going to have a hard time finding minutes for all of those wing players.

 Season stats: Averaged 14.3 points on 39.8 percent shooting, 2.6 rebounds and 3.8 assists in 30 regular-season games before his season was cut short by ankle surgery.